thoth-station/adviser/docs/source/predictor.rst

 returned package.
-The package is resolved by retrieving all the direct dependencies of that dependency in different versions and new states are generated out of all the combinations of packages in different versions that can occur -- if such transition is valid based Thoth's judgement ecosystem (based on dependency specification in Python packages and based on :ref:`pseudonyms <pseudonyms>`); and dependencies are accepted by pipeline :ref:`sieves <sieves>` and :ref:`steps <steps>`.
+The package is resolved by retrieving all the direct dependencies of that dependency in different versions and new states are generated out of all the combinations of packages in different versions that can occur -- if such transition is valid based Thoth's judgement (based on dependency specification in Python packages and based on :ref:`pseudonyms <pseudonyms>`); and dependencies are accepted by pipeline :ref:`sieves <sieves>` and :ref:`steps <steps>`.